 SaaS-style subscription pricing for startup accounting

-Shay CPA prices like a SaaS product: Starter at $600/mo, Seed at $1,500/mo, custom for Series A. This works because startup founders already think in monthly subscription terms, so matching that model reduces cognitive friction.
+Shay CPA prices like a SaaS product: Starter at $600/mo, Seed at $1,500/mo, custom for Series A. Startup founders already think in monthly subscription terms, so the model fits.

-Social proof is ecosystem-targeted: named testimonials from Michelle Kwon of Runway (“responsive, flexible, and incredible partners… even as we more than 6x’d the company”), Miro Brajenovic of Thelium Therapeutics, Sophie McNeill of Paperspace, plus Y Combinator, Techstars, and 500 Startups clients.
+Social proof is ecosystem-targeted: named testimonials from startup founders, plus Y Combinator and other top accelerator clients.
 Service sub-pages cover equity compensation and R&D tax credits.
 There’s also a $1,000/year “Founding Year” package covering founder stock, SAFE notes, and Section 195 compliance.

 First impressions take a hit.
 The homepage popup (Tax Guide lead magnet) combined with a cookie banner creates visual clutter above the fold.
-The bold green-and-dark branding reads slightly aggressive.
 Individual team bios and photos aren’t surfaced on the about page.

 Probooks NY